ayushnanda14/Sudoku_Solver/README.md

 We do not require a path cost as our sole goal is to find out the goal state.
 So it could be unit cost for every move.

+#### *Note:
+Sudoku Rule – That every row, column and a 3x3 sub-matrix (only the outer most) should have only one occurrence of a number from the set [1..9].

 ## Formulation of the problem in Python.